new92/instatools/README.md

 #### Question 1

-- Could my account get blocked by using InstaTools ?
+- Can my account get banned by using InstaTools ?

 Answer ➡️ Absolutely not.
 InstaTools strictly adheres to Instagram's guidelines, and it does not violate any privacy-related rules.
-Therefore, there is no reason for Instagram to block the account of an InstaTools user.
+Therefore, there is no reason for Instagram to block your account.

 #### Question 2

 - Encountering error while attempting to log in ?

-Answer ➡️ This error can be resolved by simply logging in to your account from your browser, completing Instagram's verification tests and executing the script again.
+Answer ➡️ This error can be resolved simply by logging in to your account from your browser, completing Instagram's verification tests and executing the script again.

 ## License 📜